abhabongse/rehype-enhanced-alert/README.md

 ) => hast.Element | false;
 ```

-In this section, we will go through the available options and how to use them.
+In this section, let’s walk through each feature and how to enable them.
+Visit [API reference][package-api-reference] for more details.

+### Feature: Custom Heading

-### Feature: custom heading
+By default, the plugin allows custom heading

-By default, the plugin allows custom heading right after the alert type marker `[!TYPE]`.
+right after the alert type marker `[!TYPE]`.
 For example,

 ```markdown
 > [!NOTE] Important Note